Solve-Finance/backend-take-home-public/README.md

 Note that we've included data that you can use in whatever way you would like that has some test user examples in [./data](./data).

+## Submission Process

+Please submit your solution either by pointing us to a repo or sending us an archive file with all of the submission materials bundled.

 # Relevant Calculations and references